Lifestyle6 min readBy Trace Cohen|Last updated: 2026-05-21

 Frequently Asked Questions

-Should I tell my wife or girlfriend I'm getting Botox?
+Should I tell my partner before or after I get Botox?

-What if my partner thinks Botox is unmanly or vain?
+What if my partner thinks Botox is only for women?

 Find a Provider Near You